US-CBO/captax/README.md

 ## Documentation

 More detailed documentation for the model can be found in a CBO Working Paper: [“CBO’s Model for Estimating the Effect of Federal Taxes on Capital Income from New Investment"](https://cbo.gov/publication/57429).
-A short description of modeling changes made after the release of the paper can be found [here](docs/updates_to_model.md).

 The [`/captax/docs/`](docs/) directory contains files with useful information pertaining to parameters and data used in the CapTax model.